Must-Try Florida Panhandle Seafood

 Further to the east is Panama City Beach which has no shortage of excellent seafood restaurants.
 One of the most elegant is The Firefly with its romantic lighting and visually rich interiors.
 Not only are there specialized menus for martinis and sushi, for example, but unique in-house creations like the sweet wasabi crusted tuna with mango salsa and a soy and lime glaze.
 There are also plenty of choices for vegetarians and non-seafood lovers like the roasted beet salad or the pan roasted duck breast.
 Another top rated gourmet experience is the Saltwater Grill featuring redfish etouffe, a pretzel and andouille crusted grouper and the classic surf and turf (featured above).

 Celebrating its 49th year is Capt.
 Anderson’s restaurant, a landmark family-style favorite on Panama City’s waterfront.
 Some of their one-of-a-kind delicacies include she-crab pie, Greek style broiled pompano and their famous seafood platter.
-The restaurant closes for the season on November 12 (so get there soon!) but reopens in February every year.
+The restaurant closes for the season in November but reopens in February every year.
 Another local institution is Schooners which was originally called The Last Local Beach Club until 1985 when new management renamed it.
 It has since evolved from a funky beer and hamburger shack into a local hangout offering live music and a much more extensive menu with seared crab cakes (shown above), tuna medallions and their popular Dixie Oyster Salad.
 If you’re looking for a laid-back, no nonsense dining option where local residents go, try Billy’s Oyster Bar and Crab House where you can get steamed Florida blue crab, Louisiana crawfish and homemade gumbos and stews.

 If you tend to favor quieter, less populated areas along the Panhandle, travel further east to the beautifully preserved historic town of Apalachicola on the bay just off the Gulf of Mexico.
 It might look like a sleepy little fishing village but the town has a number of critically acclaimed restaurants.
 Foremost among them is The Owl Cafe which has a fiercely loyal clientele (reservations are highly recommended) due to their superb appetizers (fried oysters, below), entrees (grilled Mediterranean-style mahi mahi as shown above) and local craft beer from Oyster City Brewing Company and fine wines.
 If you can’t score a table at The Owl Cafe, you can usually get seated at their Tap Room on the bottom floor which offers a similar menu in a cosy pub setting.

-Another top choice is Boss Oyster which has received raves from such publications as Food & Wine, Coastal Living and Saveur magazines and is the place to go to have your bivalves dressed the way you want them with more than 20 choices from bacon to mushrooms to jalapeños.
+Another top choice is Boss Oyster which has received raves from such publications as Food & Wine, Coastal Living and Saveur magazines and is the place to go to have your bivalves dressed the way you want them with more than 20 choices from bacon to mushrooms to jalapenos.
 Sporting a wonderful waterfront view from their open deck and enclosed dining room is Up the Creek Raw Bar which features grilled conch cakes, Apalach-style shrimp po'-boys and crab and lobster bisque.